Chieze-Franklin/Bolt.js-Book/users-api.md

 # Users \(API\)
-This is a description of the API endpoints exposed by the Bolt server for interacting with apps
+This is a description of the API endpoints exposed by the Bolt server for interacting with users.

 The following endpoints are described here: